Jeunese/jeunese.github.io/docs/ux-writing.md

 - Avoid asking for private and personal information.
 - Use sentence case for both titles and fields.
 - Make the length of input field proportional to the expected user input.
+- Don't write instructions in a basic text area other than help text.

+The general guidelines for forms are:
+- Always include a label for the input field.
+- Label fields as optional if the majority of fields are required.
+- Label fields as required if the majority of fields are optional.
+- If the field label is long, wrap it to multiple lines.
+- Use clear and specific language for labels, placeholder, and helper text.

+The guidelines for help text and errors in forms include:
+- Provide concise, relevant help text.
+- Write helpe text in sentence case and in as few words as possible.
+- Don't use help text to explain the field in detail.
+- Provide a character count when a field is restricted to a maximum amount.
+- Show an error state when the user enters an incorrect character type.
+- If a required field is left blank, display a default error message, such as "This field is required".

 ### Labels